FairwindsOps/insights-docs/docs/features/app-groups.md

 ---
 meta:
   - name: description
-    content: "Fairwinds Insights | Documentation: About the App-Groups."
+    content: "Fairwinds Insights | Documentation: About the App Groups."
 ---

-# App-Groups
+# App Groups

-App-groups is a way for organization owners to specify the Policies they'd like to run for a collection of Kubernetes resources.
+App Groups is a way for organization owners to specify the Policies they'd like to run for a collection of Kubernetes resources.
 For example, a user may want to create an App Group for system resources, individual teams or a business unit.

 ### Benefits of AppGroups
 - Flexible Resource Selection: Create flexible App Groups that match on any Kubernetes metadata, like namespace, namespace labels, workload names, etc.